TehShrike/davistobias.com/content/contact.md

   please see the [Github repo](https://github.com/saibotsivad/saibotsivad.github.io/) and create pull requests or new issues.
 I should respond pretty quickly there.
 7. Please ask before sending physical mail.
-I have several physical mailing addresses online--either one will probably get to me within a few months.
+I have several physical mailing addresses online, but either one will probably get to me within a few months.

 If you share a liking for good whiskey and deep conversation about the things in life that matter, I'm sure we'd get along splendidly.